 Freedom of Information Requests

-The Information Governance team manage all requests for information and reference should be made in line with the Access to Information Policy.
+The Information Governance team manage all requests for information and reference should be made in line with the .
 Due to the wide range of information requests that include a financial element, all incoming requests will come into the finance team via a nominated officer who will coordinate forwarding to the relevant member of the finance team, monitor time frames and sign off responses before they are forwarded back to the Information Governance team for oversight and return to the enquirer.

 Monitoring Compliance